aistats/aistats2025/call-for-papers.md

 additional material is not an updated version of the one appended to the manuscript).

+*Update September 20, 2024*: Additional supplementary material appended to the manuscript should be placed after all the content of the manuscript, including citations and the reproducibility checklist.

 Unlike previous years, this year's submissions are accepted at OpenReview (instead of CMT) at
 <https://openreview.net/group?id=aistats.org/AISTATS/2025/Conference>.